 The all-plastic build feels cheap, but has its benefits by keeping the earphones lightweight, comfortable, and lest we forget: affordable.
 One welcome change to the Galaxy Buds Plus has nothing to do with the earbuds’ design, but with the included accessories.
-Listeners are afforded the pre-installed medium ear and wing tips along with three extra pairs varying in size.
+Listeners get the pre-installed medium ear and wing tips along with three extra pairs varying in size.
 This is great news for all, as a solid fit rewards listeners with better audio quality.

 The Galaxy Buds Plus are the perfect AirPods alternative for Android users.

 A glossy finish adorns the whimsical charging case and collects more fingerprints than the FBI.
 Despite the sleek exterior, it’s easy to grip and never slipped from my hands when opening.
 Lifting the lid reveals a rubberized strip with “L R” to indicate which earbud is which.
-At first, I thought this was a button that would share remaining battery life for each earbud, but alas, it’s just a fancy label.
+At first, I thought this was a button that would share the remaining battery life for each earbud, but alas, it’s just a fancy label.

-How do you connect the earphones?
+How do you connect the Galaxy Buds Plus?

 If you have a Samsung Galaxy smartphone running Android 7.1.1 or later with the SmartThings app installed, then you’ll be met with a pop-up window when initially pairing the Samsung Galaxy Buds Plus.
-Otherwise, you can pair the earbuds by removing them from the case, going into your phone’s Bluetooth menu and selecting “Galaxy Buds+.”
+Otherwise, you can pair the earbuds by removing them from the case, going into your phone’s Bluetooth menu, and selecting “Galaxy Buds+.”

 The earphones use Bluetooth 5.0 firmware and grant listeners a 10-meter wireless range.
 I was hoping to see aptX support with the second-generation Galaxy Buds, but the same codecs are supported by these earphones as the first-generation model: SBC, AAC, and the scalable Samsung codec.
 Although Qualcomm True Wireless Stereo Plus isn’t supported, connection strength is reliable within the listed span.
 If you have an iPhone or Samsung device, latency is a non-issue.

-No matter, the Buds Plus remember multiple devices which makes switching easy.
+No matter, the Buds Plus remembers multiple devices which makes switching easy.
 In fact, I don’t need to manually disconnect the earphones from my smartphone when connecting to my desktop.
 Instead, I can just select the pre-paired Samsung Galaxy Buds Plus from my laptop’s Bluetooth menu and it automatically disconnects from my S10e.
 Sure, it’s still a bit cumbersome but it’s not too much of a chore.

 Lows, mids, and highs